heartcombo/devise/README.md

 end
 ```

 The above works for any additional fields where the parameters are simple scalar types.
-If you have nested attributes (say you're using `accepts_nested_parameters_for`), then you will need to tell devise about those nestings and types.
+If you have nested attributes (say you're using `accepts_nested_attributes_for`), then you will need to tell devise about those nestings and types.
 Devise allows you to completely change Devise defaults or invoke custom behaviour by passing a block:

 To permit simple scalar values for username and email, use this